themes in horror movies

 Horror movies often seek to provoke terror by exploiting characters’ vulnerabilities and inability to protect themselves.

-This can be accomplished through various techniques, such as isolating the main protagonist in a dangerous setting or creating an atmosphere of suspense through music.
+This can be accomplished through various techniques, such as isolating the main character or protagonist in a dangerous setting or creating an atmosphere of suspense through music.

 This type of storytelling allows the audience to feel what it is like to be threatened by an unknown menace and provides an escape from reality that isn’t available in everyday life.

-An excellent example of this theme is Jacob’s Ladder (1990), wherein recovering Vietnam veteran Jacob Singer experiences increasingly disturbing hallucinations and otherworldly encounters that drive his already fragile mind over the brink.
+An excellent example of this theme is Jacob’s Ladder (1990), where recovering Vietnam veteran Jacob Singer experiences increasingly disturbing hallucinations and otherworldly encounters that drive his already fragile mind over the brink.

 Isolation